awsdocs/aws-greengrass-developer-guide/doc_source/gg-device-start.md

    Make sure that the AWS IoT Greengrass core device is connected to the internet, and then download the root CA certificate to your core device\.
 **Important**
 Your root CA certificate type must match your endpoint\.
 Use an ATS root CA certificate with an ATS endpoint \(preferred\) or a Verisign root CA certificate with a legacy endpoint\.
+Only some AWS Regions support legacy endpoints\.
 For more information, see [Endpoints Must Match the Certificate Type](gg-core.md#certificate-endpoints)\.

    For ATS endpoints \(preferred\), download the appropriate ATS root CA certificate\.
 The following example downloads `AmazonRootCA1.pem`\.
 The `wget -O` parameter is the capital letter O\.